alexzoid-eth/2023-10-badger-fv/certora/FVGUIDE.md

 - **FUNCTIONS** ([link](https://docs.certora.com/en/latest/docs/confluence/anatomy/functions.html)): In CVL, a function can either be invoked within a rule or serve as a stub for a contract's external function.

 - **GHOSTS & HOOKS** ([Ghosts](https://docs.certora.com/en/latest/docs/cvl/ghosts.html) & [Hooks](https://docs.certora.com/en/latest/docs/cvl/hooks.html)): Mostly contains shadow copies of storage variables.
-Its importance lies in providing access to `private` variables and facilitating the implementation of effective invariants.
+Its importance lies in providing access to `private` variables and facilitating the implementation of effective invariants and tracking things that didn't exist in the original contract (like sum of balances).

 - **PROPERTIES**: This section is where the [rules](https://docs.certora.com/en/latest/docs/cvl/rules.html) and [invariants](https://docs.certora.com/en/latest/docs/cvl/invariants.html) are defined.
 It's the core of your specification.